 Q: Will there be homework?

 A: Yes.
 There will be homework set for 45 minutes on Thursdays, Fridays, Monday & Tuesdays.
-There will be no homework set at the weekends, but parents may ask their children to complete Monday and Tuesday homework early if they wish.
+There will be minimal homework set at the weekends.

 COSTS & EXPENSES